 The schedule of departmental course offerings is constructed so those students following the regular pattern of course sequencing will be able to graduate on time.
-The prescribed pattern is based upon a a three-year program for BA majors.
-If one is a BA major intending to complete the major in less than three years, or have not taken courses in the prescribed sequence for any reason, the Dance Department cannot guarantee that they will be able to complete all course work on time.
+The prescribed pattern is based upon a four-year program for BFA majors and a three-year program for BA majors.
+If one is a transfer student intending to complete the BFA in less than four years, a BA major intending to complete the major in less than three years, or have not taken courses in the prescribed sequence for any reason, the Dance Department cannot guarantee that they will be able to complete all course work on time.